Canon PowerShot G5 X Mark II Review:

-With the minimal delay, an eye sensor located just above the LCD tells the camera when to switch between the LCD and EVF.
+With minimal delay, an eye sensor just above the LCD tells the camera when to switch between the LCD and EVF.

 I am a huge fan of selfies.

-I enjoy taking selfies with children on the street, as well as while eating stall food and taking selfies with some cute elderly couples.
+I enjoy taking selfies with children on the street while eating stall food and with some cute elderly couples.

-And thanks to the articulating screen on this camera.
+Thanks to the articulating screen on this camera,

 Canon G5 X MII’s Selfie-friendly screen will make your life easier if you enjoy taking selfies or group photos.